niklasnorin/red-thesis/source/11-theory-emulate-hw.md

 The reason the environment in which embedded software runs is generally harder to emulate is two-fold.

-Firstly, embedded code often depends heavily on hardware peripherals on the processor executing the code.
+First, embedded code often depends heavily on hardware peripherals on the processor executing the code.
 This can be very hard to emulate, as access to these facilities are often done on a very low abstraction level, the behavior is complex and implemented in closed-source hardware.

 Secondly, embedded code often depends on externally connected components, like buttons or displays connected via inputs, outputs or serial protocols.
-These interactions are often hard to emulate and there are few standard ways of emulating, nor stimulating, these component together with application code.
+These interactions are often hard to emulate and there are few standard ways of emulating, or stimulating, these component together with application code.

 ## Full system emulation
 There are emulators, such as QEMU [@qemu] or VirtualBox [@virtualbox], that are considered full-system emulators.
 What this means is that the emulator can emulate the architecture and the environment needed to run both the OS and the application that is targeting another target than the host.